Arcreuss/Nix-PromethOS-Rice/README.md

 ## The challenge with NixOS
 This is my first time using NixOS, and I can already tell that learning and building my own architecture is a difficult challenge.
-NixOS has the perfect philosphy of what I was looking for : Stability, Reproducible, Control.\
+NixOS provides exactly the philosophy I was looking for: stability, reproducibility and full control over the system.\
 I love how NixOS lets you manage your system however you want.\
 Here, the goal is to create a solid and robust architecture as possible, within my beginner's capabilities.

 ## Hyprland
-As a fan of Arch ricing, I decided to customize my own NixOS WindowManager from scratch with Hyprland, which I had never used or setup before.\
+As a fan of Arch ricing, I decided to customize my own NixOS window manager from scratch with Hyprland, which I had never used or setup before.\
 The Hyprland settings are distributed under the path *../nixos/home/modules/hyprland/* in order to easily define a new profile.\
 The keyboard shortcuts are based on Vim for the navigation.